rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 >
 > Johnny found this funnier still.
 “Have it your own way, sweetheart,” he said with utmost amiability.
 “But I’ve noticed that for a lot of people, and particularly women, that means trying to have it both ways.
 In which case, don’t say I didn’t warn you.
 I’ve thought the matter out, and I know that the life of pleasure is a full-time job.”

 Johnny goes on to warn Cathy when she is faced with a potential suitor to “Have your bit of fun with him, … and marry him in the end if you must.
 Only get your serious climbing done first, and try to remember what I told you—you can’t have it both ways.”
+See the tension here: both characters advocate conflicting ideas, suggesting that there isn’t necessarily a final word with either.
+(If you are anyone who has spent time outside, this novel is a must read.)

 Now that I am in my thirties, concerns like careers, mortgages, and starting a family are much less abstract than a decade ago.
 While I seem to finally have my career figured out, I’ve made little progress with the other two.
 Mortgages, at least, have been on my mind lately more so than skiing.